Kingsley Amis: Character

 By his own admission and according to his biographers, Amis was a serial adulterer for much of his life.
-This was a major contributory factor in the breakdown of his first marriage.
-A famous photograph of a sleeping Amis on a Yugoslav beach shows the slogan (written in lipstick by wife Hilary) on his back "1 Fat Englishman – I fuck anything."
+This was a major factor in the breakdown of his first marriage.
+A famous photograph of a sleeping Amis on a Yugoslav beach shows the slogan (written in lipstick by wife Hilary) on his back "1 Fat Englishman—I fuck anything."

 In one memoir, Amis wrote, "Now and then I become conscious of having the reputation of being one of the great drinkers, if not one of the great drunks, of our time".
 He suggests this reflects a naïve tendency in readers to apply the behaviour of his characters to himself.
-In fact he enjoyed drink and spent a good deal of time in pubs.
+He enjoyed drink and spent a good deal of time in pubs.
 Hilary Rubinstein, who accepted Lucky Jim for Victor Gollancz, commented, "I doubted whether Jim Dixon would have gone to the pub and drunk ten pints of beer....
 I didn't know Kingsley very well, you see."

 Clive James commented: "All on his own, he had the weekly drinks bill of a whole table at the Garrick Club even before he was elected.
 After he was, he would get so tight there that he could barely make it to the taxi."
-Amis was, however, adamant in his belief that inspiration did not come from a bottle: "Whatever part drink may play in the writer's life, it must play none in his or her work."
-This matches a disciplined approach to writing.
+But Amis was adamant that inspiration did not come from a bottle: "Whatever part drink may play in the writer's life, it must play none in his or her work."

+This matched a disciplined approach to writing.
 For "many years" Amis imposed a rigorous daily schedule on himself, segregating writing and drink.
 Mornings were spent on writing, with a minimum daily output of 500 words.
 Drinking began about lunchtime, when this had been achieved.
 Such self-discipline was essential to Amis's prodigious output.

 Yet according to James, Amis reached a turning point when his drinking ceased to be social and became a way of dulling his remorse and regret at his behaviour towards Hilly.
 "Amis had turned against himself deliberately....
 It seems fair to guess that the troubled grandee came to disapprove of his own conduct."
 His friend Christopher Hitchens said: "The booze got to him in the end, and robbed him of his wit and charm as well as of his health."